 - Detergent Type: Explain the difference between powder and liquid detergents and when to use them, such as choosing a delicate cycle using liquid.

-- Practice Makes Perfect: Let them practice with old clothes or towels, starting with separating colours and choosing the right settings, like using a shorter cycle or washing in cold water.
+- Practice Makes Perfect: Let them practice with old clothes or towels, separating colours and choosing the correct settings, like using a shorter cycle or washing in cold water.

-This hands-on experience will instill confidence and guarantee they know the best way to dry and keep clothing in prime condition.
+This hands-on experience will instil confidence and guarantee they know the best way to dry and keep clothing in prime condition.

 How Can You Teach Kids to Fold and Put Away Clothes

 Once children master the basics of stain removal, the next step in their laundry education involves learning to fold and store their clothes neatly.
-Teaching them these skills not only keeps their clothes organized but also instils a sense of responsibility.
+Teaching them these skills keeps their clothes organised and instils a sense of responsibility.

 Here’s how to guide them:

 - Socks and Sheets: Show them how to pair socks and neatly fold sheets.
-Emphasize smoothing out wrinkles while folding.
+Emphasise smoothing out wrinkles while folding.

 - Shirts and Pants: Demonstrate folding shirts and pants, then encourage them to practice.
 Have them lay items flat, fold in sleeves, and then fold them into halves or thirds.

-- Using Drawers: Teach kids to sort clothes by type and designate drawers for each category—shirts in one, pants in another.
+- Using Drawers: Teach kids to sort clothes by type and designate drawers for each category—shirts and pants in another.

 - Hanging Clothes: Help them learn to grab hangers, hang clothes properly, and place them back in the closet.

-Through these activities, children can maintain a clean and organized room, preventing clothes from ending up on the floor.
+Children can maintain a clean and organised room through these activities, preventing clothes from ending up on the floor.

 How Can Kids Learn to Set Up a Washing Machine Correctly?